Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields

 \section{Orders of finite subgroups}

-The main aim of this subsection is to prove, in Corollary~\ref{cor:lcm}, that the lowest common multiple of the orders of finite subgroups of $\PGL_2(\CO)$ divides $24$.
-This result also implies the analogous statement for stabiliser orders of polytopes arising from the quotient $\Gamma \backslash \Hy^3$.
+In this appendix we again consider a fixed imaginary quadratic field $ k $, embedded into $ \CC $.
+The main aim of this subsection is to prove, in Corollary~\ref{cor:lcm}, that the lowest common multiple of the orders of finite subgroups of $\PGL_2(\CO)$ is either 12 or 24, with the latter being the case only if $ k = \k -1 $ or $ \k -2 $.
 The authors are not aware of a suitable reference for this in the literature, or in fact, of an explicit classification of types of finite subgroups of $ \PGL_2(\O) $ that do not lie in $ \PSL_2(\O) $.
 As this is not difficult, we include it for the sake of completeness.

-Using the inclusions $ \PSL_2(\O) \subset \PGL_2(\O) \subset \PGL_2(\CC) = \PSL_2(\CC) $, our arguments are based on the following classical result \cite[Chap.~2, Th.
-1.6]{EGMbook} that goes back to Klein~\cite{binaereFormenMathAnn9}.
+Using the inclusions $ \PSL_2(\O) \subset \PGL_2(\O) \subset \PGL_2(\CC) = \PSL_2(\CC) $, our arguments are based on the following classical result \cite[Chap.~2, Th.~1.6]{EGMbook} that goes back to Klein~\cite{binaereFormenMathAnn9}.

-\begin{proposition} A finite subgroup of $ \PSL_2(\CC) $ is isomorphic to either a cyclic group of order $ m \ge 1 $, a dihedral group of order $ 2m $ with $ m \ge 2 $, $ A_4 $, $S_4 $ or $A_5$.
+\begin{proposition} A finite subgroup of $ \PSL_2(\CC) $ is isomorphic to a cyclic group of order~$ m \ge 1 $, a dihedral group of order $ 2m $ with $ m \ge 2 $, $ A_4 $, $S_4 $ or $A_5$.
 Further, all of these possibilities occur. \end{proposition}

 It seems that the finite subgroups of $ \PSL_2(\O) $ have been studied more than those of $ \PGL_2(\O) $ even though it is harder to determine them.